Sizexian/what-is-my-ip-address/README.md

 A simple php website used to display your ip address.

+***This file should be used with cloudflare.***